RakshaKagadalu/ToDo-Application/README.md

 4. As a user, I should be able to add a to-do item by entering the title, description, due date, and time.
 5. As a user, I should be able to mark a to-do item as complete.

-## Requirements for this assignment:

-1. The goal of this assignment is to learn about Reactjs.
-2. Use fetch API to fetch data from the Nodejs server from assignment 7.
-3. You should use SCSS for CSS.
-4. You should use create-react-app for building the project.
-5. No JavaScript libraries should be used for this assignment.

-## Grading Guidelines:

-1. Code documentation.
-(10 Points)
-2. .gitignore, README.md, and multiple Git commits (10 Points)
-3. Your UI should be composed of multiple components.
-(10 Points)
-4. Assignment completion.
-(70 Points)

 ===========================================================================================================================================================